BL19/commands-wiki-cli/README.md

 - [x] Run commands with placeholders (<>,{})
 - [x] Search for commands
 - [x] Update from the git repository for commands.wiki
+- [x] Validation of variables from markdown commands using a custom syntax in the markdown

 ## Usage
 To begin, install `cwc`, then run `cwc`.